Successors to Ikarus (Hungarian company): Széles and his proposal

 In 2010, Széles, who by this time managed to license the Ikarus brand from Irisbus, proposed a deal to ARC, which consisted of the following: the Műszertechnika Holding Rt. and Auto Rad Controlle creates a new company called Magyar Autóbuszgyártó Kft. (eng.: Hungarian Autobus Manufacturer Ltd.).
 The former gives the Ikarus name for the vehicles and provides orders from Hungarian and Russian customers, while the latter builds the units.

 The "new" models were produced without any modification, but the changing of ARC logo to Ikarus.
-However, they did receive new modell names on the following patern: ARC 187 became Ikarus V187, where V stands for Városi (eng.: City).
+However, they did receive new model names on the following pattern: ARC 187 became Ikarus V187, where V stands for Városi (eng.: City).
 Still in 2010 a trolleybus prototype, called ARC-SZKT Tr187, was created from an earlier agreement disclosed by ARC.
 This vehicle was co-constructed by the Szegedi Közlekedési Társaság and was essentially the articulated trolleybus version of the Ikarus V187.
 Later a total number of 13 vehicles were delivered to the SZKT.
 These units were the first facelifted units of the Ikarus-ARC cooperation.
 The model also received a new name: Ikarus-Škoda Tr187.2, as the electrical systems were provided by the Czech manufacturer.
 The new design, which was later adopted by the autobuses as well, was created by János Tóth, a former designer of the NABI.

 In 2013, a series of 18 units of the Ikarus V127 V2 model was ordered by BKV Zrt. in PKD construction, meaning that ARC-Ikarus only produced the major parts of these vehicles, while the operating company had to finish them.
 Later 50 more units were ordered by BKV in 2014.